What does end of support for Windows 10 mean?

 Manufacturing and industrial environments may need to consider how Windows 11 upgrades affect specialised equipment and legacy software.

-What are your options after Windows 10 support ends?
+What are your options now Windows 10 support has ended?

 There are several paths available depending on your current setup: